akinyiv/alx-low_level_programming/0x15-file_io/README.md

 1- Function that creates a file.
 2- Function that appends text at the end of a file.
 3- Program that copies the content of a file to another file.
+4- Program that displays the information contained in the ELF header at the start of an ELF file.